In the Beginning

 Occasional Update Email List

 One form of ATransC membership is to be on the Occasional Update Email List.
 This is a very occasional newsletter used to help keep you informed about what we think is important to this work.
-You can register to receive these updates here
+You can register to receive these updates with the form on the right column.

 A person can become knowledgeable about these phenomena and learn to work with ITC by taking the time to study the contents of this website but it is important to work with others who can act as “objective advisors.”